-The telephone companies of the world had already agreed on global technical standards for their systems, to assure the clear and reliable transmission of voice.
+The telephone companies of the world got together and agreed on certain global technical standards for their hard-wired systems, to assure the clear and reliable transmission of voice.

 Without dropping into a lot of technical jargon, these engineers saw the potential for the generation of data over these same telephone lines.
 Simply put, they came up with the concept of assuming that the whole world was, as I said, a “web” of interconnected wiring.

-Using this assumption, then, if they could connect to this web, anywhere, and transmit specially coded data in multiple especially formatted “packets” from one computer; then another computer, anywhere in the world could connect to this same “web”, and receive and decode, a reconditioned packet of this data via the same web.
+Using this assumption, they figured that if they could connect a computer to this web, anywhere, and transmit specially coded data in multiple specially formatted “packets” from one computer; then another computer, somewhere else in the world could connect to this same “web” and their computer could receive and decode, a reconditioned and decoded packet of this data via the same web.